Voters should bring their voter registration certificate AND other identification to the polls.

 - What is my proof of having registered?

 - After registering, you receive a voter registration certificate which you should present at the polling place when you go to vote.
-The 2012-2013 voter registration certificate is yellow and white.
 It has printed on it your voting precinct.

 - I've lost my registration certificate, can I still vote?